openKolibri/klais-16/readme.md

 Switch to IM at 20k-100k units.

-#### COB Custom ASIC
+#### Custom ASIC
 Flipchip LEDs with COB fully intergrated controller.
 HDL gateware design to begin at 50k units.
-RISC-V processor with 16x16 multiplexing LED array at a 10 mHz clock.
+RISC-V processor with 16x16 multiplexing LED array at a 72 MHz PLL clock.

 [Hey, a girl can dream.
 Chip die image]